adomate-ads/api/README.md

 4. Is there Swagger/OpenAPI documentation available?

-Coming Soon...
+Swagger Documentation is currently WIP and is subject to change.

 Yes, we have Swagger (OpenAPI 2.0) documentation available.
-When you start the API, the documentation can be found by visiting the root directory.
-For example, if you are running the API on localhost on port 3000, you can visit <http://localhost:3000/> to view the documentation.
+When you start the API, the documentation can be found by visiting the `/swagger/` directory.
+For example, if you are running the API on localhost on port 3000, you can visit <http://localhost:3000/swagger/index.html> to view the documentation.

 ## Unit Testing
 Unit Testing is under development using the standard go testing pkg.
 To run the tests, simply run `go test` in the root directory.
 I highly suggest setting gin to release and using verbose output for local testing, this can be done by setting the environment variable `GIN_MODE=release` and `go test -v` or as a single command `GIN_MODE=release go test -v`.